amirhosseinzlf/STARLA/README.md

 In the Genetic search, we use specific crossover and mutation functions.
 Also as we have multiple fitness functions, we are using MOSA Algorithm[3].
 For more explanations please see our paper. [arXiv:2206.07813](https://arxiv.org/abs/2206.07813)

-## Use Case
+## Use Case 1: Cartpole

-This project is implemented in the Cartpole environment from the OpenAI Gym library[2].
+We use the Cartpole environment from the OpenAI Gym library[2] as first case study.
 Cartpole environment is an open-source and widely used environment for RL agents

 In the Cart-Pole (also known as invert pendulum), a pole is attached to a cart, which moves along a track.
 The movement of the cart is bidirectional so the available actions are pushing the cart to the left and right.
 However, the movement of the cart is restricted and the maximum rage is 2.4 from the central point.
 The pole starts upright, and the goal is to balance it by moving the cart left or right.